ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Install Docker Engine
 In order to build your Docker image, you should install Docker Engine first.
 Please refer to [Install Docker Engine](https://docs.docker.com/engine/install/).

+## Install nvidia-docker
+Because GPU is necessary for both the local test and online evaluation, we also need to install nvidia-docker.
+Please refer to https://github.com/NVIDIA/nvidia-docker.

 ## Obtain this example

 Run the following command to clone this submission example repo: